Pixel Pro External Flash Battery Pack

 Now, with the Pixel Pro external flash battery pack, I can keep shooting until they die on me and only then do I replace them.
 If you only tend to use one speedlight, I recommend that you still buy two battery packs anyway.

-One reason being, they are much cheaper than Canon or Nikon’s own brand and two, when one pack runs out, it is just a matter of plugging the second unit into your speedlight which takes seconds.
+One reason being, they are much cheaper than Canon or Nikon’s own brand, Secondly, when one pack runs out, it is just a matter of plugging the second unit into your speedlight which takes seconds.
 It is also a tidier way of organising your battery power…

-Note that even though you still need batteries in your speedlight for operation, these are only used for the rear LCD screen and light of the flash and have no connection to the flash bulb when connected to the Pixel Pro TD – 381.
+Note that you still need batteries in your speedlight for operation.
+However, these are only used for the rear LCD screen and light of the flash.
+They have no connection to the flash bulb when connected to the Pixel Pro TD – 381.
 This means the batteries in your flash will last forever when using the external battery pack.